Getting Started with qnexus¶

 Quantinuum Nexus is a cloud-based platform that enables users to seamlessly run, review, and collaborate on quantum computing projects.
-The platform integrates support for various quantum targets using the TKET quantum programming tools to optimize circuit performance and translation between different targets.
-One such target is H-Series, powered by Honeywell.
-Each quantum target in nexus is called a BackendConfig
+The platform integrates support for various quantum targets using Quantinuum’s developer tools.
+One such target is the Quantinuum’s Helios-1.
+Each quantum target in Nexus is configured via a BackendConfig which enables access to hardware, emulator or simulator systems.
+Quantinuum Nexus offers different types of jobs that represent a component of your workflow that is running on Nexus-hosted or Quantinuum-hosted emulators.

-represent the execution of circuits on a quantum computer or simulator.Nexus stores
+ExecuteJobsrepresent the execution of programs on a quantum computer or simulator.Nexus stores

 Authentication¶